joepvd/table/table.1.rst

     Do not consider the first line of input as the table header.

 -T|--title
     Set a title.
 This string will be centered along the width of the whole table.
-(Not supported for mardown)
+(Not supported for markdown and jira)

 -d|--debug
     Output debugging info.